ran-sama/firefox-preferences/README.md

 </details>

-## Maintaining privacy without being marked as bot:
+## Minimizing metadata without being marked as bot:

 ![alt text[]()](https://raw.githubusercontent.com/ran-sama/firefox-preferences/master/images/test_may_2024.png)

 Many cloud-based cyber security providers (you know which one) try to lock you out if you disable too many APIs in your browser (bot-like behaviour).
-Automatically denying access to an API is safer than disabling it, whilst still not sending any private data.
+Automatically denying access to an API is safer than disabling it, whilst still not sending any sensitive data about your client.

 ## Installation and directories:
 on Windows